All Episodes

 Because I'm talking about it disqualifies everything on that tape that Obama said.

-It cannot be accepted, accepted because I'm disqualified.
+It cannot be accepted because I'm disqualified.

-And I'm gonna prove this uh Sunday morning PBS inside Washington.
+Sunday morning, PBS inside Washington.

-It's their version of these roundtable chat shows, and we have uh the politico chief political guests, Roger Simon Politico, Colbert King, known to his friends as Colby, Colby King, Washington Post, and Charles Krauthammer, and they're talking about Romney's attacks on Obama, the 1998 video saying he's in favor of redistribution, a host.
+And we have the Politico chief politicians, the guests, Roger Simon Politico, Colbert King, known to his friends as Colby, Colby King, Washington Post, and Charles Krauthammer.

-Gordon Peterson says to Roger Simon of Politico, Roger, uh Romney's attacks don't seem to be sticking out there.
+Gordon Peterson says to Roger Simon of Politico, Roger, Romney's attacks don't seem to be sticking out there.

 Why is that?

-They consider the source when you have people like Rush Limbaugh, minute after minute after minute, still making that same kind of argument in face of truth that goes just the opposite way, people dismiss it.
+They consider the source when you have people like Rush Limbaugh, minute after minute after minute, still making that same kind of argument.

 They just tune it out.